aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

-PART 1: Creation Application, Containerize it and push to Docker Hub
+# PART 1: Creation of Application, Containerize it and push to Docker Hub

-1. Create a Python API Web application - Done
+### 1. Create a Python API Web application

 Note: Refer the app.py file

-2. Create a Docker file and Build the image - Done
+### 2. Create a Docker file and build the image

 Note: Refer the Dockerfile